andresmerida/students/README.md

 I have used **Java** as a programming language because I think it is the language that best applies to object-oriented programming.

 I have used **Spring Framework** because it is the most complete java framework and popular with a large community.
+It allows you to easily configure many things.

 ## Download source code